Restless Legs Syndrome

 General Prevention

-• Regular physical activity/exercise during the day, low-impact activity at night such as stretches, walks
+• Regular physical activity/exercise during the day, low-impact activity at night such as stretches and walks

-• Adequate sleep; delay wake time if possible.
+• Adequate sleep quality and quantity; delay wake time if possible.

-• Avoid caffeine, alcohol, nicotine mainly in the evening.
+• Avoid caffeine, alcohol, and nicotine mainly in the evening.

-• Avoid use of medications that may trigger RLS (2)[C].
+• Avoid use of meds that may trigger RLS (2)[C].

 Commonly Associated Conditions